Ford Focus: Fourth generation (C519; 2018)

 On April 10, 2018, Ford unveiled the European and Asian-market versions of the fourth-generation Focus, to mark the brand's 20th anniversary.
 As in the previous generation, the model is available with sedan, hatchback and estate body styles.
 A crossover-inspired trim level known as the Active is available with the hatchback and estate body styles.
 The car also has a Vignale luxury trim level.

 The exterior features a sportier design, while Ford described its interior as being simpler.
 The company also emphasized technology featured in the new model, including the Sync 3 infotainment system, FordPass Connect, and the CoPilot360 driver assistance suite.

 In April 2018, Ford announced that all passenger vehicles but the Mustang would be discontinued in the North American market, in order to focus on trucks and SUVs.
 The Focus Active was intended to be the only version of the model available in the market, but Ford cancelled these plans in August 2018 over tariffs imposed by the U.S. government on exports from China, as the model would be manufactured in the country.

 Ford limited sales of fourth generation Focus in its 4-door saloon form in Eastern Europe and select countries in Asia and Africa.
 Ford no longer offers the Focus in Russia, Belarus and Kazakhstan due to a broader reorganization of their European branch.

 In April 2020, Ford confirmed there are no plans for a fourth-generation Focus RS model due to pan-European emissions standards and high development costs.

 In October 2021, the model received a facelift for the European market.

-In 2022, Ford announced it would discontinue the Focus by 2025, as part of a pivot towards crossover vehicles and electrification.
+In 2022, Ford announced it would discontinue the Focus by 2025, as part of a pivot towards electric and crossover vehicles.